Careers360 Logo

 Question 6: Given below are two statements.

-Statement 1 : Arginine and Tryptophan are essential amino acids.
+Statement 1: Arginine and Tryptophan are essential amino acids.

-Statement 1 : Glycine does not have any chiral carbon.
+Statement 1: Glycine does not have any chiral carbon.

-Both statement-I and statement-II are correct
+Both statements I and II are correct

-2 Both statement-I and statement-II are incorrect
+2 Both statements I and II are incorrect

-3 Statement-I is correct and statement-II is incorrect
+3 Statement I is correct, and Statement II is incorrect

 JEE Mains 2025 Question Paper